ytmytm/1541-RAMBOardII/README.md

 ## Is there any benefit?

 Yes, if you use JiffyDOS and DolphinDOS 2.
 If parallel connection is available and there is no other important reason I wouldn't bother with SpeedDOS, when DolphinDOS is on the table.

+This doesn't discount SpeedDOS loader that can be used by C16/116/+4 equipped with parallel interface.

 # Theory of operation